All Products

 GROUP BY order_user_id, DATE_FORMAT(pay_create_time, 'yyyyMMdd');

-Start and verify the DWD deployment
+• Start the DWD deployment and view its data.

-1. Go to O&M > Deployments.
-Select BATCH from the deployment type dropdown.
+1. Go to the O&M > Deployments page.
+Select BATCH from the drop-down list.
 Find the dwd_orders deployment and click Start in the Actions column.
-The deployment enters the STARTING state.
-When the job state changes to FINISHED, data processing is complete.

 SELECT * FROM `my_catalog`.`order_dw`.`dwd_orders`;